kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 - [Creating Promises](http://know.cujojs.com/tutorials/promises/creating-promises.html.md)
 - [Higher order promises]( http://know.cujojs.com/tutorials/promises/higher-order-promises-with-when)

+Higher order promises look VERY "promising"!

 ### Router

-The router uses the [route-recognizer](https://github.com/btford/route-recognizer) to match routes.
+The Angular 2.0 router uses the [route-recognizer](https://github.com/btford/route-recognizer) to match routes.
+The recognizer (made by @machty ?) is also used by the Ember router if I'm not mistaken...

 ```js
 var router = new RouteRecognizer();